ramirezlab/CHEMO/README.md

 ## Table of contents
 - **Part one**.
 Introduction to Python
   - Variables, data types, data structures, file manipulation, flow control structures, functions...
-  - *Practice 1*: Expression of genetic material
+  - *Practice 1 and 2*: Expression of genetic material
-  - *Practice 2*: Proteins and amino acids
+  - *Practice 3*: Proteins and amino acids

 - **Part two**.
 DataFrames and data visualization
   - **2.1** Introduction to manipulating advanced data structures with Pandas